LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/05-production-grade-workflow.md

 - 2nd Solution:
     - using `docker-compose.yml` and `docker-compose up`. (unable to interact with npm run test CLI)
     - use `docker attach <container>`: attach to a running container and view the container's standard input (**stdin**), standard output (**stdout**), and standard error (**stderr**) streams.

+## Production Environment

+- In development, we use a development server.
+However, in production, we cannot rely on localhost and we need to deploy the application on production server that is accessible from the Internet and can handle incoming requests.
+- `nginx`: Production server of for web applications.
+    - Create a Docker image of your application.
+    - Run it as a container on a production server with `nginx` configured as a reverse proxy.
+    - Incoming requests are first handled by `nginx`, which can then pass them on to the backend application server as needed.
+- Steps to build production environment
+    - Build Phase
+        1. Use node:alpine
+        2. Copy the package.json file
+        3. Install dependencies
+        4. Run `npm run build`
+    - Run Phase
+    5. Start nginx
+        - Use nginx
+        - Copy over the result of `npm run build`
+        - Start nginx